 A subordinating conjunction is a word or phrase that connects an independent and dependent clause.
-Remember, conjunctions are words or phrases that connect parts of a sentence.
 You've seen coordinating conjunctions, and now you have subordinating conjunctions.

-Subordinating conjunctions are used in complex sentences.
-They indicate that the clause they precede is going to add in the necessary information to complete whatever thought the other clause has started.
+Subordinating conjunctions are used in complex sentences because they indicate that the clause they precede is going to add in the necessary information to complete whatever thought the other clause has started.
 Some common subordinating conjunctions are "after," "although," "when," "while," and "until."